 - Significantly low and/or elevated mood

-- Very rapid speech, or very active and restless
+- Very rapid speech, or heightened activity and restlessness

 - Suspected alcohol or other substance abuse

 When reaching out to your student, here are some suggestions that might make the situation more comfortable for you and helpful for your student: